 The Initiative has committed to channelling 10 per cent of the overall regional envelope of each of the five regions for Civil Society Grant-Giving Programmes.
-Spotlight Initiative's partnership with the United Nations Trust Fund to End Violence against Women (UNTF EVAW) and the Women's Peace and Humanitarian Fund (WPHF) helps to mobilize resources to reach smaller and grassroots feminist organizations and to support women's movements in Africa and Latin America, and specifically in Haiti, Afghanistan and Papua New Guinea.39 Overall these have allocated USD 36.7 million to civil society grants to address violence against women and girls.
+Spotlight Initiative's partnership with the United Nations Trust Fund to End Violence against Women (UNTF EVAW) and the Women's Peace and Humanitarian Fund (WPHF) helps to mobilize resources to reach smaller and grassroots feminist organizations and to support women's movements in Africa and Latin America, and specifically in Haiti, Afghanistan and Papua New Guinea.
+Overall these have allocated USD 36.7 million to civil society grants to address violence against women and girls.
 The Civil Society Grant-Giving Programmes for Latin America and Africa have jointly delivered about USD 28 million out of USD 31.2 million allocated to civil society organizations as of December 2020, of which 78 per cent went to support national and grassroots organizations and 94 per cent to the support of women's organizations.
 For more details on investment allocations, see Chapter 4 or Annex C.

-The Civil Society Grant-Giving Programmes in the Caribbean, Central Asia and the Pacific are integrated as a Pillar 6 in their respective Regional allocated through the UN Trust Fund to End Violence Against Women and Girls and the Women's Peace and Humanitarian Fund
+&lt;sup>39 The Civil Society Grant-Giving Programmes in the Caribbean, Central Asia and the Pacific are integrated as a Pillar 6 in their respective Regional Programmes.